 The big question is how and when did we get started?
 My dad was the businessman of the family and back in the 60's, his philosophy was everything had to have its price (except his wife and kids and some days I didn't know about the kids).
 His main business was a motel but we also had a farm with cattle and horses and he sold antiques in the motel lobby just to fill it up.
 There were many days something would be missing because someone world meet his price and it was gone.
 At that time, we farmed with Ford tractors because he grew up with Fordson tractors on his dad's farm.
 One day we had left the tractor and blade parked out front when someone drove in and offered him more that "his price" for it and it was gone.
 Bam--we had a new business enterprise!
 So in 1966 dad, my older brother (the engineer) and I started Rego Enterprises, rebuilding 8N Ford tractors and selling parts for them.
-Hard to believe that was 50 years ago.
+Hard to believe that was over 50 years ago.
 The business grew and we also sold Satoh and David Brown tractors and a number of short line implements.
 The parts business grew and grew, we used the trade name Stone Ridge Tractor Parts and published a 40-page catalog of just Ford parts.

 So what does this have to do with Olivers?
 That same year I did some work for one of the neighbor framers when he replaced his IH M (that is another story) with a 1655 Oliver.
 The quantum leap in productivity with the 1655 was hard to describe.
 I was hooked.
 Though we continued to farm with Ford equipment, I always knew that the over/under in that 1655 would put the Fords productivity to shame.
 Owning an Oliver would have to wait for a while--I was only 1/3 of the partnership.
 In the 70's, I bought some farms and in the 80's we started selling farm products under the name Maple Springs Farm.